HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 # DXClient

-DXClient is a command line tool featuring a single, unified interface to all HCL DX automation and CI/CD-related tasks.
+DXClient is a command line tool featuring a single, unified interface to all HCL Digital Experience (DX) automation and CI/CD-related tasks.
 It helps developers manage several DX tasks such as uploading one or more portlets, Script Applications, and themes.
 Administrators can manage WCM libraries, PZN rules, shared libraries, etc.

 DXClient can take artifacts developed locally and deploy them to HCL DX servers independently of whether these are deployed on-premises platforms in standalone, cluster, or farm-topologies, or in a container environment.